Solar Eclipse Corona

 • Supervise children: They must be supervised at all times.

 Extreme Caution with Optical Devices: Never look at the Sun through an unfiltered camera or telescope, even if you are wearing eclipse glasses.
-The concentrated rays will burn through the filter and your eyes.
+The concentrated rays will burn the filter and your eyes.

 Maintenance: EN ISO 12312-2:2015 glasses in good condition can be reused indefinitely.
 Clean them only with a dry microfiber cloth.
 Never use water or solvents on cardboard viewers.

-Cited links and mentioned resources:
+Cited links and resources mentioned:

 • Eye Safety During a Solar Eclipse: NASA.